JeremyDForsythe/PersonalWebsite/content/about/index.en.md

 <img src="Tower_MeBW.jpg" width="500" alt="Climbing Out Tall Tower">
 </p>

 My name is Jeremy Forsythe and I am a PhD candidate at Clemson University.

-As an educator I am committed to making undergraduate ecology courses and research experiences more accessible, equitable, and inclusive to historically marginalized students across intersections of race, gender, and sexuality.
-As an ecologist I use computer programming, satellite remote sensing, and quantitative data analyses to study plant ecology and climate science.
+As an educator I am committed to designing and implementing courses and research experiences that are more accessible, equitable, and inclusive to historically marginalized students across intersections of race, gender, socioeconomic levels, and sexuality.
+I believe that the foundations of compassion and support are critical to building a teaching environment that holds students to high academic standards.

+As an ecologist I am curious about the ecological mechanisms behind community assembly, disturbance recovery, ecosystem functioning, and the patterns of biodiversity.
+I recently have focused on the intersection between these mechanisms and land atmosphere interactions to answer questions about the sensitivity of ecosystem productivity (carbon sequestration) to environmental disturbance (e.g. fire, timber management, extreme weather events).
+The results will contribute to our overall understanding of the land carbon sink, reducing uncertainty in future climate predictions and contributing to an assessment of how ecosystems might be managed as "natural climate solutions".
+My approach combines field based measurements of carbon stocks, ecosystem greenhouse gas exchange measured via state-of-the-art technology like high frequency sonic anemometers and infrared gas analyzers (i.e. eddy covariance), satellite remote sensing, and advanced quantitative and statistical methods to answer these questions.

 In my spare time I enjoy listening & playing music, vegan cooking, running, and learning new programming skills.

 I am a member of the the following professional organizations: [The Ecological Society of America (ESA)](https://www.esa.org/), [The Society for the Advancement of Biology Education Research(SABER)](https://saberbio.wildapricot.org/), [FLUXNET Early Career Scientist Network (ECN)](https://fluxnet.org/community/ecn-early-career-scientist-network/), [American Association for the Advancement of Science](https://www.aaas.org/), [Ameriflux](https://ameriflux.lbl.gov/), and [The Honor Society of Phi Kappa Phi](https://www.phikappaphi.org/).